tytydraco/yessleep/out/The_Massacre_at_School_4.md

 “We’ll yes Jocelyn, that’s when the neighbor opens the door and saw a women drenched in blood passed out on their porch” the man in a cop uniform says handing me a tissue to wipe away the tears I didn’t know I was shedding

-“We’ll, we will need you for some more questioning so don’t leave Jacksonville, get better” he says leaving the hospital bed as I lean back and drift asleep.
+“We’ll, we will need you for some more questioning so don’t leave Jacksonville, get better” he says leaving the hospital bed as I lean back and sigh